automl/amltk/docs/guides/tasks.md

 `on_returned` and `on_exception` events.

-Here we demonstrate how we can gradually build up complexity to test our system and add functionality with small incremental changes
+Here we demonstrate how we can gradually build up complexity to test our system and add functionality with small incremental changes.

 === "Initial Test"